-Alveolar ridge resorption and crestal bone loss commonly necessitate the use of bone graft substitutes for dental rehabilitation.
-The aim of this study was to compare the bone regenerative property of two nanofibre incorporated composite matrices [Nanofibrous sheet layered matrix (CS-S) and nanofibrous yarn reinforced matrix (CS-Y)] in critical sized mandibular defect in a rabbit model (under load bearing scenario).
-Histological evaluation revealed continuous bone formation in the defect implanted with fibre reinforced scaffolds than those without fibers as well as commercial nanoHA-collagen graft.
-Interestingly, the mineralisation and the mineral density were significantly higher in the defect with nanoyarn reinforced scaffolds.
+Alveolar ridge resorption and crestal bone loss necessitate the use of bone graft substitutes for dental rehabilitation.
+The aim of this study was to compare the bone regenerative property of nanofibre incorporated two composite matrices (nanofibrous sheet layered matrix (CS-S) and nanofibrous yarn reinforced matrix (CS-Y)) in critical sized mandibular defect in a rabbit model (under load bearing scenario).
+Histological evaluation revealed continuous bone formation in the defect implanted with fibre reinforced scaffolds than those without fibres as well as commercial nanoHA-collagen graft.
+Interestingly, the mineralisation and the mineral density were significantly higher with nanoyarn reinforced scaffolds.
 Moreover, the compressive strength of new bone formed from CS-Y scaffolds was almost similar to that of native rabbit mandible.
 It can be concluded that the mechanical strength provided by three-dimensionally reinforced nanoyarns in the matrix could promote bone formation in load bearing mandibular region, and these can be proposed as a scaffold of choice for alveolar bone augmentation and dental rehabilitation.

 Manju V., Anitha A., Dr. Deepthy Menon, Dr. Subramania Iyer K., Shantikumar V Nair, and Dr. Manitha B. Nair, “Nanofibrous yarn reinforced HA-gelatin composite scaffolds promote bone formation in critical sized alveolar defects in rabbit model”, Biomedical Materials, vol. 13, no. 6, p.
 065011, 2018.